jolibrain/ddapi/source/includes/_connectors.md

 The `connector` field defines its type:

 * `image` instantiates the image input connector
-* `csv` instantiate the input connector for CSV files
+* `csv` instantiates the input connector for CSV files
+* `txt` instantiates the input connector for text files

 Input connectors work almost the same during both the training and prediction phases.
 But the training phase usually deals with large masses of data, and therefore the connectors above are optimized to automate some tasks, typically building and preprocessing the dataset at training time.